GreatTreeGames/hugoportfoliotest/content/Projects/1732755138149-Future-of-Pet---Maria/index.md

 #### Genre: Sales Training
 #### Team: 1 Engineer(me), Additional work by 1 Engineer, 1 artist/designer, 1 project manager

-This was another VR game made for the same purpose as FOP Sam. this time, we targeted a different set of products and a different set of potential customers to feature in the game.
-As before, the idea is to show a few interactive scenes of the future of pet care, prominently featuring products only just starting to be developed today, and to get marketing and sales specialists acquainted with the vision of the company.
+This was another VR game made for the same purpose as FOP Sam.
+This time, we targeted a different set of products and a different set of potential customers to appear in the game.
+As before, the idea was to show a few interactive scenes of the future of pet care, prominently featuring products only just now in development, so that marketing and sales specialists could get acquainted with the vision of the company.
 This pet care company was a client of RazorEdge LLC, a VR-focused serious games company that I did intermittent contract work with from 2021-2023.

 # ENGINEERING TASKS: